-PER SHARE TOTAL Public Offering Price \$ \$ Underwriting Discount and Commissions (1) \$ \$ Proceeds to Milestone Pharmaceuticals Inc. (before expenses) \$ \$
+PER SHARE TOTAL Public Offering Price \$ \$ Underwriting Discount and Commissions (1) \$ \$ Proceeds to Milestone Pharmaceuticals Inc. (before expenses) \$ \$ Troceda to Milestolie i Harmaceataa iii. (belote expenses) Ψ •

-(1) We refer you to "Underwriting" beginning on page 152 for additional information regarding underwriter compensation
+(1) We refer you to "Underwriting" beginning on page 155 for additional information regarding underwriter compensation.

 Delivery of the shares is expected to be made on or about , 2019.
-We have granted the underwriters an option for a period of 30 days to purchase up to additional common shares.
-If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by us will be \$, and the total proceeds to us, before expenses, will be \$
+We have granted certain of the underwriters an option for a period of 30 days to purchase up to 750,000 additional common shares.
+If these underwriters exercise the option in full, the total underwriting discounts and commissions payable by us will be \$, and the total proceeds to us, before expenses, will be \$